sconxu/react-native-checkbox/README.md

 First you need to add `cb-disabled.png` and `cb-enabled.png` images from the repository as image assets inside your XCode project.

-Then you can install the component as a npm package using:
+Then you can install the component through npm using:

 ```js
 npm install react-native-checkbox --save